ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

       * The 'cursor' parameter MUST be present and MUST specify a CBOR unsigned integer.
 In particular:

          - If L is equal to 0, i.e., the series item X is the last one in the update collection, then the 'cursor' parameter MUST take the same 'index' value of the last series item in the update collection.
+Such a value is in fact the current value of 'last_index' for the update collection.

          - If L is different than 0, then the 'cursor' parameter MUST take the 'index' value of the series element of the update collection included as first diff entry in the 'diff_set' CBOR array.
 That is, the 'cursor' parameter takes the 'index' value of the series item in the update collection corresponding to the most recent update pertaining to the requester and returned in this diff query response.